bediniupi/Alma-LoanTransfer/README.md

 # Alma-LoanTransfer
-Bulk transfer loans from a user to another user with Alma Offline circulation Create one or more .dat files to upload in Alma Offline Circulation tool [2]
+This script is inspired by this Alma developers tech blog post: [1] Bulk transfer loans from a user to another user with Alma Offline circulation Create one or more .dat files to upload in Alma Offline Circulation tool [2]